-- 1. Eat as many different types of fruit and vegetables as - 2.
-Always keep fruit with you to snack on when you are - 3.
-Keep some frozen vegetables in the freezer so you don't run out. - 4.
-When you're cooking or serving fruit and vegetables, - Adding fat or rich sauces, for example, carrots glazed with butter or parsnips roasted in a lot of fat. - Adding sugar or syrupy dressings, for example, stewed apple with sugar or chocolate sauce on banana).
+- 1. Eat as many different types of fruit and vegetables as you can. - 2.
+Always keep fruit with you to snack on when you are hungry.
+Keep some frozen vegetables in the freezer so you don't run out.
+When you're cooking or serving fruit and vegetables, avoid: - adding fat or rich sauces, for example, carrots glazed with butter or parsnips roasted in a lot of fat - adding sugar or syrupy dressings, for example, stewed apple with sugar or chocolate sauce on banana.